 Key actions: Tonifies Spleen and Stomach Qi.
 Removes Dampness.
 Moves Qi.
 Alleviates pain.

-Xiang Sha Liu Jun Zi Tang is a 9-ingredient Chinese Medicine formula with Ginseng (Ren Shen) as a principal ingredient.
+Xiang Sha Liu Jun Zi Tang is a 9-ingredient Chinese Medicine formula.
 Invented in 1675 AD, it belongs to the category of formulas that dispel Phlegm.

-Ren Shen Yang Rong Tang is a 14-ingredient Chinese Medicine formula with Ginseng (Ren Shen) and White Peony Roots (Bai Shao) as principal ingredients.
-Invented in 1174 AD, it belongs to the category of formulas that tonify.
+Ba Zhen Tang is a 10-ingredient Chinese Medicine formula.
+Invented in 1326 AD, it belongs to the category of formulas that tonify Qi and Blood.

 Typical symptoms for spontaneous flow of breast milk caused by Spleen and Stomach Qi Deficiency: Fatigue Pale face Pale lips Watery milk Poor appetite No feeling of distension of the breasts Insufficient or absent lactation after childbirth